apoorvsemwal/IntroToAI-SpamDetector/README.md

 _**Instructions to run the project:**_
 * Download/Clone the Project Repo to your local machine - [IntroToAI-SpamDetector](https://github.com/apoorvsemwal/IntroToAI-SpamDetector.git)

-* Note: Project can also be downloaded from google drive - [Google Drive Link](https://drive.google.com/drive/folders/1hFeO5xocprJfMTZcDSfcwEt-uOsAlrHS)
+	**Note:** Project can also be downloaded from google drive - [Google Drive Link](https://drive.google.com/drive/folders/1hFeO5xocprJfMTZcDSfcwEt-uOsAlrHS)

+* Copy the train and test with names as 'train' and 'test' respectively inside the project root directory i.e. 'IntroToAI-SpamDetector'.

+	**Note:** Train and Test data folders can be downloaded from google drive.
+The final directory structure should look exactly as shown in google drive - [Google Drive Link](https://drive.google.com/drive/folders/1hFeO5xocprJfMTZcDSfcwEt-uOsAlrHS)

 * Navigate to '\IntroToAI-SpamDetector\src' in your terminal